koleg68/rsschool-cv/cv.md

 - Gulp
 - Photoshop

-Here is an exsample of my [first project:](https://koleg68.github.io/template_mob/) This is just a template of webpage.
+Here is an example of my [first project:](https://koleg68.github.io/template_mob/) This is just a template of webpage.

 ---